ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_old_commerce.md

 ---
-description: Update procedure to v4.4 for people who use Commerce packages.
+description: Update procedure to v4.4 for people who use deprecated Commerce packages and want them to stay.
 ---

-# Update for old Commerce packages
+# Update with old Commerce packages

 This update procedure applies if you have a v4.3 installation, and you use commerce packages and would like to continue to use them.

-Note, that all commerce packages as of v4.4 are deprecated.
+Note that all commerce packages as of v4.4 are deprecated and will be removed in v5.
-They will be maintained by Ibexa with fixes including security fixes, but they won't be further developed.
+Until that time, they will be maintained by Ibexa with fixes, including security fixes, but they won't be further developed.
 Old packages are replaced by [the all-new Ibexa Commerce packages](ibexa_dxp_v4.4.md#all-new-ibexa-commerce-packages).

 ## Update from v4.3.x to v4.3.latest